williamdemeo/ds644-spring2023/scala/README.md

 2.  **Install [VSCode][]**.

-    Just follow the [VSCode download link][VSCode download] and then follow the instructions for installing VSCode on your architecture.
+    Use the [VSCode download link][VSCode download] and then follow the instructions for installing VSCode on your architecture.

 3.  **Install the [VSCode Metals plugin for Scala][]**.